trenskow/app/README.md

 ### `Application`

 The `Application` class holds an application and is responsible for handling and bootstrapping request from the server.
-It does not provide any routing on it's own, instead it has a [`root`](#root) method, which is used to set the root router.
+It does not provide any routing on its own, instead it has a [`root`](#root) method, which is used to set the root router.

 > If no root route has been set, all requests will be responded with `404 Not Found`.